lhdatalab/googleadvanced_da/README.md

 Important features in determining the employees leaving the company are satisfaction levels, number of projects, last evaluation, tenure, and average monthly hours.

 ### Business Understanding
+Salifort wants to create a corporate culture that supports employee success and professional development.
+However, currently there is a high turnover rate of employees.
+This high turnover rate is financially costly as the company makes a big investment in recruiting, training, and upskilling its employees.
+It is important to understande what causes employees to leave the company.

+###